 Español

-As the flowers begin to open in the middle of spring, the leaves start to lose their vitality.
-At this time we simply switch our attention to the flowers, using them in exactly the same way as the leaves.
+As the flowers begin to open in the middle of spring, the leaves start to lose their vitality, but then the flowers can be used in exactly the same way as the leaves.
 They have a somewhat stronger flavour and make a decorative and very tasty addition to salads.

 The flowering heads can still be eaten as the seed pods are forming, though the flavour gets even stronger as the seeds ripen.

-The bulb can also be eaten raw or cooked, and can be harvested all year round, though is best used when the plant is dormant from July to December or January.
+The bulb can also be eaten raw or cooked, and can be harvested all year round, though is best used when the plant is dormant.
 It has a fairly strong garlic flavour, though it is quite small and fiddly to harvest.

 From the health perspective, wild garlic has most of the benefits of the cultivated garlic, A. sativum.
 It is therefore a very beneficial addition to the diet, promoting the general health of the body when used regularly.
 It is particularly effective in reducing high blood pressure and blood cholesterol levels.
 The juice of the plant has been used as a general household disinfectant.

 Once you have this plant growing, you are unlikely to be without it, or to need to propagate it.
 However, should you want to introduce it to a new site, this is a simple thing to do.
-You can either harvest the seed in early summer and sow it immediately either in situ (if you have masses of the seed) or in trays in a cold frame.
+You can either harvest the seed in early summer or sow it immediately either in situ (if you have masses of the seed) or in trays in a cold frame.
 It usually germinates well and should produce plants large enough for harvesting in the third year of growth.

 Alternatively, dig up some bulbs in the summer once the plants have died down and plant them immediately into their new site.
 They will be ready for harvesting from their second year of growth.